dlang/DIPs/GUIDELINES.md

 The motivation section should showcase examples that currently are not possible or are contorted in D, followed by their alternative implementation using the proposed feature.
-At best, the example would be taken from existing code (e.g. found in dub, phobos, etc).
+At best, the example would be taken from existing code (e.g. found in dub, Phobos, etc).
 Next best is code that defines a plausible artifact.

 Keep in mind that without such examples to back it, any reasoning in favor of